metno/pyaerocom/docs/tut08_ebas_database_browser.rst

 ``EbasSQLRequest`` class, that is then called by the ``EbasFileIndex`` class using the method ``execute_request``).
 Thus, if needed, you may define your own request simply by using the provided interface.
 Here an example using the request constraints specified above.
-Let's say we want to retrieve a list of station names and their coordinates (lon, lat, alt).
+Let’s say we want to retrieve a list of station names and their coordinates (lon, lat, alt).
 This can be done by calling (we store the results in a list named ``station_info``):